-In May 2021, Niko (NECO) Ltd. ("Niko NECO"), an indirect subsidiary of the Company, received a refund of \$5.3 million for Goods and Services Tax ("GST") previously paid with respect to the D6 settlement transaction that occurred in fiscal 2020 after receiving a ruling from the GST department of India that GST was not applicable to the transaction.
-In September 2021, the Company received certain consents from the Lenders under its amended and restated facilities agreement and the Company subsequently distributed \$3.0 million to the Lenders and retained \$2.3 million in a reserve account to be released only for payments related to arbitration disputes in Bangladesh and general and administrative expenses in India (\$1.4 million released to March 31, 2022).
+In July 2022, the Company's indirect subsidiary, Niko (NECO) Ltd., received a refund of \$1.8 million for income tax previously paid with respect to the D6 settlement transaction of January 2020.
+In September 2022, the Company received consent from the Lenders under its amended and restated facilities agreement to retain the \$1.8 million to be released only for payments related to arbitration disputes in Bangladesh and general and administrative expenses.
+As at March 31, 2023, \$1.5 million was held in the restricted cash reserve account (Note 6 of the consolidated financial statements for the year ended March 31, 2023).